We are finishing up our holiday preparations here, so I wanted to wish you all a very blessed Christmas!

 Another friend shared this recipe, which I also plan to try soon!

-The past week and a half has been all about sewing and socks.
-I took a few days last week during the kids' afternoon nap to work on the Roman shades that I've been wanting to make for a few months.
-Our bedroom had no blinds or shades of any kind when we moved in, so we had an old sheet tacked over the windows for privacy.
-It was less than attractive!
-So I found a great deal on some silk dupioni fabric in a nice grey that matches part of our comforter.
-It took less than 10 hours, so I don't know why I waited so long!
-And they are self-locking, so no nasty cleat in the wall either!
-Sorry for the picture quality, it was the best I could do.
-There are two shades, one for each window.
 I wanted to make a little bag for my Sockapalooza pal, but knew that I didn't have time to knit or crochet one, so I found some nice fabric, and sewed up this little drawstring bag.
 It is a lot like a brown paper bag in shape, with a ribbon tie.
 I used some decorative stitching for the ribbon casing, but forgot to take a picture of that.
 I have a few more bags planned, so I'll take pictures then.

 Here are the socks that I knit for my pal.
 I was not thrilled with the pooling/striping, but I tried several patterns, and they all had some striping.
 This is the second pattern that I came up with.
 I ripped the first sock just before the toe because I was afraid that it would be too snug.
 It is my first time trying a short-row toe, and it has a short-row heel too, which is my preferred heel style.
 I like this pattern, so will need to try it in a more solid yarn to show off the stitch pattern better.
 I used some Knitpicks Memories in Yukon, and it was easy to knit with, and stood up to my frogging well, especially for being merino.